foflores/Foflores/README.md

 ## Hi, I'm Favian 👋

-I am software developer at the Manhattan District Attorney's Office where I mainly work with the .NET platform to create web and desktop applications.
+I'm software developer at the Manhattan District Attorney's Office where I work with a great team to create web and desktop applications using the .NET platform.

-In my free time I like to experiment with other tools and technologies in web, cloud, and devops.
+In my free time I like to experiment with different tools/technologies, learn about personal finance, and sometimes I even write about it on my [blog](https://www.favianflores.com).